 Climate, Toxics, and Health

-Climate, Toxics, and Health is an actionable, educational initiative dedicated to empowering individuals with knowledge about the intersection of toxic chemicals, fossil fuels, and public health.
+Climate, Toxics, and Health is an actionable, educational initiative dedicated to empowering individuals with knowledge about the intersection of toxic chemicals, fossil fuels, and human health.

 The Links Between Fossil Fuels, Chemicals, and Health

-Fossil fuels are not only the primary drivers of climate change, but also the source of numerous toxic chemicals that infiltrate our daily lives.
-Petrochemicals derived from fossil fuels are found in plastics, personal care products, and household items.
-Many of these substances are endocrine-disrupting chemicals (EDCs), which interfere with hormonal systems and have been linked to serious health issues such as cancer, neurodevelopmental disorders, infertility, and metabolic diseases.
+Fossil fuels are not only the primary drivers of climate change, but also the source of numerous toxic chemicals that we encounter daily.
+Petrochemicals derived from fossil fuels are found in plastics, and are key ingredients in personal care products and household items.
+Many of these substances are endocrine-disrupting chemicals (EDCs), which interfere with hormonal systems and have been linked to serious health issues such as cancer, neurodevelopmental disorders, infertility, and metabolic diseases (like obesity and type 2 diabetes).
 Alarmingly, only a small fraction of the 350,000 chemicals approved for global use have undergone rigorous safety testing.
-Read more here and here
+Read more herehere, and learn more about EDCs below.

 The production and use of fossil fuel-derived chemicals also exacerbate environmental degradation.
 Pollutants from burning fossil fuels contaminate air and water supplies, leading to respiratory illnesses and groundwater pollution.
 For instance, fracking has been associated with methane contamination in drinking water.
 These environmental harms disproportionately affect marginalized communities already burdened by health disparities.